Rainyan/sourcemod-nt-onroundconcluded-event/README.md

 ## For plugin developers

 ### Background
 In NT, we have the [native events](https://wiki.alliedmods.net/Neotokyo_Events) `game_round_start` and `game_round_end` for tracking game state.
-The problem with `game_round_end` is that it triggers instantly before the next `game_round_start`, so it can rarely be usefully utilized for detecting the moment a round has reached its conclusion.
+The problem with `game_round_end` is that it triggers right before the next `game_round_start`, so it can rarely be usefully utilized for detecting the moment a round has reached its conclusion.
 This leads to most plugins that need this state rolling their own looping solutions, ending up in duplicate work and a source for bugs.
 This plugin looks to alleviate that, by exposing a global forward that other plugins can listen to for capturing this info.

 ### Prototype
 ```sp